kraken-afk/OpenMusic-API/README.md

 ## Built with
 - TypeScript
-  * A language used for create this project
+  * A language used for making this project
 - Hapi Framework
   * back-end framework.
 - Sequelize